rabidaudio/synthesizer/presentation/src/slides.md

 ---

-# Why snythesizers?
+# Why synthesizers?

 ???

-So why learn electronics with snythesizers?
+So why learn electronics with synthesizers?

 ---
 name: whysynth